 Step 1 – Preparation

-- Remove the protection cover if applicable.
+- Remove the liner, if applicable.

-Step 2 – Connecting the Filter and Accessories
+Step 2 – Connecting the filter and accessories

-Step 3 – Start the pool
+Step 3 – Starting up the pool

-- Connect the filtration system
+- Connect the filtration system.

-- Connect any other equipment if required such as the heat pump or the sanitation system.
-Be sure to follow the connection plan.
+- Connect any other required equipment such as the heat pump or sanitation system.
+Be sure to follow the connection order.

 - If you have a cartridge filter, use the bypass valve.